ngraczykowski/iris-root/organization-name-agent/README.md

 Some tests are skipped - those are examples that needs a little more care to work correctly

-For jenkins and gitlab runs, flag `--without-rabbitmq` is added - so tests with agent exchange are not run, as it needs running rabbitmq instance.
+For jenkins runs, flag `--without-rabbitmq` is added - so tests with agent exchange are not run, as it needs running rabbitmq instance.